diku-dk/futhark/docs/language-reference.rst

    stringlit: '"' `stringchar` '"'
    stringchar: <any source character except "\" or newline or quotes>

-String literals are supported, but only as syntactic sugar for arrays of ``i32`` values.
+String literals are supported, but only as syntactic sugar for UTF-8 encoded arrays of ``u8`` values.
 There is no character type in Futhark.

 Declarations
 ------------